Options for the Lake Illawarra Entrance

 • Undermining of built assets such as jetties and boat ramps

 In 2020, Shellharbour and Wollongong Council created a Coastal Management Program (CMP) for Lake Illawarra to coordinate its management among stakeholders.
 Through strategic direction and actions, the CMP aims to address threats to the lake's value and sustainability.
-The Lake Illawarra Entrance Options Study is an action under the "Manage the Entrance Channel (EC) " strategy, one of nine management strategies identified.
+The Lake Illawarra Entrance Options Study is an action under the 'Manage the Entrance Channel (EC) ' strategy, one of nine management strategies identified.

 The study is looking at options for managing the lake entrance, and parts of the foreshore within the entrance channel that are actively eroding.
-The study will also consider a range of environmental, social, economic and cultural perspectives.
+The study is considering a range of environmental, social, economic and cultural perspectives.
+The UNSW Water Research Laboratory (WRL) are the expert consultants doing the study.
+The study has been done in two stages.

 You can find out more by:

-• reading the FAQs
+• Reading the FAQs

-Wollongong and Shellharbour City Councils are working together with the NSW Government to assess options for the Lake Illawarra Entrance.
 The project, called the Lake Illawarra Entrance Options Study, is looking at options to manage the impacts and changes that have occurred around the lake entrance and lake entrance foreshore.
-The community will be invited to share their feedback on the options.

 Background:

 In 2007, Lake Illawarra was permanently opened, by building training walls where the lake meets the ocean (the entrance) by the former Lake Illawarra Authority.
-This was done to address several issues including water quality, odour, and algal blooms.
+This was done to address several issues including water quality, odour and algal blooms.
+The permanent opening of the channel has led to some improvement in water quality but has created significant and unintended changes to the lake and its entrance channel.

 The changes that have impacted the Lake include: